Monsoon rain arrives in Southwest as waves of storms plow across Plains

 Flooding is a concern, but the rainfall will be beneficial for many cities across the region.
 The FOX Forecast Center said that more than 25 cities across the Southwest are currently experiencing one of their top-five driest years on record, with much of the region in severe to exceptional drought.

-The FOX Forecast Center said that as a ridge of high pressure shifts toward the Great Basin and Four Corners region, a surge of monsoonal moisture will push westward into more interior portions of the interior Colorado River basin.
+The FOX Forecast Center said that as a ridge of high pressure shifted toward the Great Basin and Four Corners region over the weekend, a surge of monsoonal moisture is now pushing westward into more interior portions of the Colorado River basin.

 (FOX Weather)